Disaster Recovery Funding Arrangements

 Basic principles for DRFA assistance

-The DRFA operates in accordance with the following principles:
+The DRFA operates in line with the following principles:

-• DRFA assistance is intended as an emergency helping hand for those in need.
-It does not provide compensation for losses or restore lifestyles to their pre-disaster standard.
+• Assistance is intended as an emergency helping hand for those in need.
+It doesn’t provide compensation for losses or restore lifestyles to their pre-disaster standard.

-• DRFA assistance is not intended to replace the need for appropriate self-help strategies, such as acquiring insurance or undertaking appropriate disaster mitigation.
+• Assistance is not intended to replace the need for appropriate self-help strategies, such as having insurance or doing necessary disaster mitigation.

-• In accordance with their responsibilities, the states and local governments should draw on their own resources to provide disaster assistance before seeking support from the Australian Government through the DRFA.
+• States/territories and local governments should draw on their own resources to provide disaster assistance before seeking support through the DRFA.

-• DRFA assistance should be used to complement and promote disaster resilience outcomes for affected individuals and communities.
+• Assistance should be used to complement and promote disaster resilience outcomes for affected individuals and communities.

-• As far as practicable, DRFA assistance should achieve an efficient allocation of resources.
-In particular, the financial exposure borne to taxpayers, by all levels of government, under the DRFA should be minimised.
+• As much as possible, DRFA assistance should achieve an efficient allocation of resources.
+The financial exposure of taxpayers should be minimised.

 DRFA assistance measures

 • Category A: assistance to individuals to alleviate personal hardship or distress arising as a direct result of a disaster.
-Category A assistance is provided to impacted communities and individuals automatically by the states, without requiring prior approval from the Australian Government.
+Category A assistance is provided to impacted communities and individuals automatically by a state/territory, without requiring prior approval from the Australian Government.

-• Category B: assistance to the state, and/or local governments for the restoration of essential public assets and certain counter-disaster operations.
+• Category B: assistance to a state/territory, and/or local government for the restoration of essential public assets and certain counter-disaster operations.
 Category B assistance also covers assistance to small businesses, primary producers, not-for-profit organisations and needy individuals through concessional loans, subsidies or grants.
-Category B assistance is provided automatically by the states and territories without requiring approval from the Australian Government.
+Category B assistance is provided automatically by the states and territories without requiring approval from the Government.

-In order to calculate the level of financial support, expenditure thresholds are used, which take into account the capacity of individual states to fund relief and recovery assistance.
+In order to calculate the level of financial support, expenditure thresholds are used.
+These take into account the capacity of individual states/territories to fund relief and recovery assistance.

 Improving disaster recovery in Australia